“Peter, an apostle of Jesus Christ, To the pilgrims of the Dispersion in Pontus, Galatia, Cappadocia, Asia, and Bithynia”

 Every heart without Christ is a mission field; every heart with Christ is a missionary.

 Interest in the world-crusade of Christianity stands in direct ratio to the vitality of our personal faith.
-Our personal missionary impetus depends on our fellowship with Christ.
+Our individual missionary impetus depends on our fellowship with Christ.
 It is a sad reflection on the spiritual climate of the Western world that we do not reflect the reality of Christ with urgency and joy.

 Suppose you were a biochemist and found the cure for cancer.
 Could you hide that remedy?
 It is against all ethics of humanity to do so.
 Yet this is precisely what we do when we do not share Christ.

 God gives us a message and sends us on a mission.
-If we have an important message we do not send any Tom, Dick, or Harry to carry it.
+If we have an important message, we do not send any Tom, Dick, or Harry to carry it.
 We would be afraid that they would deflect from their destination or that they would tarry too long somewhere along the way.
-They would get there with the message but it would be too late.
+They would get there with the message, but it would be too late.
 Or, they might alter the message and garble it in such a way as to distort the idea we wanted to convey.

 God has called us to be ambassadors for Christ (2 Cor.
 5:20).
 An ambassador is a representative or replica of the Savior.
 We are a small-scale model of Christ.
 We come in “Christ’s stead.”
 We stand in his shoes.
 He is not here.
 He is busy interceding for Christians in heaven.
 We must represent him here.
-We may not be a good representative here but we are the best that he has here.
+We may not be a good representative here, but we are the best that he has here.
 We do not have to be brilliant.
 All God expects us to do is to make ourselves available.
 He wants us to put ourselves at His disposal.